zavidnyi/Fox_DB/README.md

   Add workout plans consisting of individual workouts ( a set of exercises with number of sets,repetitions and used weight).

-  Add a workout entry specifying which workout plan you did, which workout, ,  along with perfomed weight on each exercise.

-  You can ask database to propose a weights for your next workout based on your previous perfomance

 ## CookBook sub app:
   Add a recipe with a Title, list of ingredients and cooking instructions, edit and delete recipes later.